roberttkach/navigator/RENAMING_PLAN.md

 * Identify any remaining compound identifiers in the inline workflow once new features land and continue migrating them to the single-word style.
+* Continue auditing dependency-injector containers for nested provider attributes that still rely on compound snake_case placeholders (for instance HTTP bindings) and schedule concise replacements as they appear.

 Each future step should follow the same approach as this update: choose the shortest precise word, refactor call sites, and update exports (`__all__`,